VitoVan/vitovan.github.io/md/lispweb3.md

 What's the common sence for storing data?
 Database Products, yes.
 But we won't use database today, because:

-* It's not awesome, everybody is using it.
+* It's not cool, everybody is using it.

 * It's complicated, we have to learn how to use a Database Product.